HungNgo194/cinema-booking/README.md

     - Seat Selection: Provides an interactive seating layout or seat map for users to choose their preferred seat(s) for an event.
     - Seat Availability: Shows real-time availability of seats, until a specific user purchases any of seats, they wil turn into unavailable status.
 - **Payment Method**
-    - E-wallet: Engages a MoMo e-wallet payment after the "Ticket booking" process.
+    - E-wallet: Engages a VNPAY e-wallet payment after the "Ticket booking" process.
     - Payment Confirmation: Sends notifications to users' accounts after successful payment, providing them with the booking details and a unique reference number.
 - **Booking Management**
     - Booking History: Displays users' booking history, including past and upcoming events, ticket details, and payment information.
-    - Membership: After every booking attempt, users will accumulate an amount of money.
-Once they reach a specific achievement, their bill(s) will receive a discount.
-- **Customer Support**
-  - Helpdesk and FAQs: Provides a helpdesk or FAQ section to address common queries and assist users in troubleshooting issues.
 - **Admin Management**
   - Provides a centralized interface for the admin to access and manage various functionalities of the ticket booking system.
   - Presents an overview of key system metrics, such as total bookings, revenue, and user statistics.
   - Allows the admin to create (add), edit, and delete events in the system.
-  - Enables the admin to view user booking history.
-  - Provides an overview of all bookings made by users.
-  - Enables the admin to view and manage payment transactions.

 ##  GRAPHICAL USER INTERFACE (GUI)
 ![](img_gui/gui1.jpg)